 Homemade bike racks are cheap and often easy to do.
-For many designs you don’t need to be a do-it-yourself expert, so choose one that you feel comfortable with trying out.
-And set a weekend aside for this project to ensure you finish it, as the last thing you want is to have materials and tools lying around taking up even more space.
+You don’t need to be a do-it-yourself expert for many designs, so choose one that you feel comfortable trying out.
+And set a weekend aside for this project to ensure you finish it, as the last thing you want is to have materials and tools lying around, taking up even more space.

 Standing DIY Bike Racks

-To create a standing homemade bike rack, it doesn’t really matter what material you use.
-The secret is basically to just create a slot that will support the bike’s wheel or frame sufficiently to prevent it from toppling over.
-If your bike doesn’t have a built-in lock, you may also want to look at a solution that will allow you to chain the bike to the rack.
+To create a standing homemade bike rack, it doesn’t matter what material you use.
+The secret is creating a slot that will sufficiently support the bike’s wheel or frame to prevent it from toppling over.
+If your bike doesn’t have a built-in lock, you may also want to look at a solution allowing you to chain the bike to the rack.
 Here are some standing DIY bike rack ideas:

 PVC Pipe Bike Rack

-The PVC pipe bike rack is by far one of the most popular diy bike rack designs because it is so cheap, require the minimum amount of tools and the end result looks very professional.
-You can also adjust this design to fit as many bikes as you want and even extend it later on as the family grows.
-The basic things you will need for a PVC bike rack is a bunch of pipes, enough elbow joints to cover all the corners you are planning and a saw to cut the pipes to different required lengths (you can even have this done at the hardware store if you don’t have the tools).
+The PVC pipe bike rack is one of the most popular diy bike rack designs because it is so cheap, requires the minimum amount of tools, and looks very professional.
+You can adjust this design to fit as many bikes as you want and extend it later on as the family grows.
+The basic things you will need for a PVC bike rack are a bunch of pipes, enough elbow joints to cover all the corners you are planning, and a saw to cut the pipes to different required lengths (you can even have this done at the hardware store if you don’t have the tools).

-Using PVC pipes it is easy to create your own design, from a basic, slanted design to a triangular shape that can fit bikes from both sides.
-People with pickup trucks also often install these racks on the back of the truck because they are so stable.
-There is even a PVC pipe design that will hold both your bike and your surfboard at the same time.
+Using PVC pipes, it is easy to create your design, from a basic, slanted design to a triangular shape that can fit bikes from both sides.
+People with pickup trucks also often install these racks on the back because they are so stable.
+There is even a PVC pipe design that will hold both your bike and your surfboard simultaneously.

 Pallet Bike Rack